Portuguese shocked at deadly forest fires, struggle to understand

 Other countries prone to forest fires have systems in place to warn people of danger.
 Australia, for example, revised its warning system after fires killed 173 people in 2009, and now uses text messages and emergency broadcasts to warn people.

-"There's an urgent need to organize that kind of alerting," Viegas said.
+"There's an urgent need to organise that kind of alerting," Viegas said.
 "Here, at best, someone from the parish council would go knocking on doors telling people to leave."

 Armindo Antonio, 67, was evacuated with his family on Sunday evening by civil protection workers who came to his village.
 He has no idea when he can go back and said he had received no information from authorities.